smXplorer/AlliGator/docs/source/alligator-version-history.rst

     + Changed the icon of the "Clear Overlay" buttons on both Source Image and Phasor Plot (the latter operation now skips Phasor Plot recalculation, which is done using the other "Refresh Phasor Plot"  button
     + Added Sum All Datasets in Series function (with an "Average Dataset Sum" option in Settings>>Source Image)
     + Open/Save HDF5  Dataset functions added
-    + Minor bug fixes and cosmetic changes
+    - Minor Bug Fixes and cosmetic changes

 -------------------
 0.15.2 (2019-02-19)